The search and rescue dog competence

 What makes the IRO Training System so special and why are IRO certified search and rescue dogs among the best in the world?

 The IRO Training System has grown and developed constantly over the years.
 In the meantime, we know that there is not only one way to train a search and rescue dog, but several.
 Our trainers have a wide range of knowledge in this field and can adjust their work to the individual needs of the dogs.
-In this way, we can ensure targeted training of the dogs and allow them to perform at their best.
-In addition, the IRO Lead Trainers are constantly striving to keep the level of training consistently high and to address country-specific training requirements.
+This enables us to guarantee targeted training of the dogs whilst giving them the opportunity to realise their full potential.
+We - above all our lead trainers - always endeavour to ensure training quality at the highest level.

 An essential aspect is also that especially IRO Classifiers but also our trainers have a lot of operational experience, and we apply this knowledge in our trainings and courses.
 It is important for us that the search and rescue dog teams learn the strategies, search tactics and communication skills needed for a mission.
 Our training system is therefore not rigid, but constantly refined and improved through feedback from our search and rescue dog handlers and IRO Experts.